 The Barretts of Wimpole Street (1934), 110 minutes, D: Sidney Franklin

 A prestige piece of work adapted from a stage play, beautifully produced by MGM.
-An historical, emotional, heart-felt tale of Victorian literary poets Robert Browning (Fredric March) and Elizabeth Barrett (Norma Shearer) who fall in love with each other in 19th century England.
-Her jealous and over-protective father Edward (Charles Laughton) vigilantly watches over the couple.
-With her newly-found vitality and happiness, the invalid, bed-ridden poet breaks away from her domineering father's dictatorial stranglehold.
+An historical, emotional, heart-felt tale of Victorian literary poets Robert Browning (Fredric March) and Elizabeth Barrett (Norma Shearer) who fell in love with each other in 19th century England.
+Her jealous and over-protective father Edward (Charles Laughton) vigilantly watched over the couple.
+With her newly-found vitality and happiness, the invalid, bed-ridden poet broke away from her domineering father's dictatorial stranglehold.

 The Black Cat (1934), 65 minutes, D: Edgar G. Ulmer